sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

    Kotlin and make decisions according to conditions.
 10) Conditionals as expressions in Kotlin: This topic covers how we can use `if-else` and `when` keywords to initialize variables based on conditions.

+### Thank you

+I’m not saying this is the best repo out there that demonstrates the use of Kotlin concepts, but if you found it helpful or think I’ve done a decent job, just drop a star—that’d mean a lot!
+Thank you so much for checking it out! 🙌